rootiest/dotfiles/README.md

     - Macchiato/Mocha for night mode
     - Latte for day mode
 - Other included themes: Tokyo Night, Ayu, and many more
-- KDE, NeoVim, kitty, fish, github, and more
+- KDE, NeoVim, wezterm, kitty, fish, tmux, vim, github, and more
 - Integrates seamlessly with my other repositories
 - Neovim, chezmoi, kitty, fish, and more tightly integrated
 - VIM motions are implemented in